alex-muehleisen/scalable-web-search-engine/README.md

    ```
    $ ./downloader_warc.sh $URL
    ```
-   where `$URL` is the url to your selected WARC file.
+   where `$URL` is the url to the selected WARC file.
    This command will spawn a docker container that downloads the WARC file and inserts it into the database.
 1. These steps were repeated 5 times for 5 different WARC files, each from different years.